 Create copies of your qualifications and any evidence of support skills

 Most of the time, clients organise interviews with potential support workers so they can gain a better understanding of your specific skills and qualifications in disability support or aged care.
-Before any client can contact a worker, the worker is manually approved and verified by Better Caring.
+Before any client can contact a worker, the worker is manually approved and verified by Mable.
 This process includes the worker providing references from past jobs and documents to verify specific qualifications.
 Clients want to be sure that you are the right support worker for them or their family member, so when they request to see evidence of your qualifications, don’t be alarmed.
 Make a copy of the documents they’d like to see and bring them along to the interview.

 Make note of your availability and schedule

-Although your client can see your weekly availability on your Better Caring profile, they may want to get a deeper understanding of this when they meet you.
+Although your client can see your weekly availability on your Mable profile, they may want to get a deeper understanding of this when they meet you.
 Write down the times and days you’re able to assist them and offer them this written information to keep.
 This shows the client you’re proactive and ready to work.

 Lastly, be present, professional and positive!

 Interviews are an essential part of a client’s support process.
 It gives them insight into who you are and how you can support them and it’s also a gateway for you to expand your career in support work.
-Each support worker on Better Caring should prepare for their interview so the client can leave feeling empowered and comfortable with receiving your support.
+Each support worker on Mable should prepare for their interview so the client can leave feeling empowered and comfortable with receiving your support.
 Remember, each client has different needs, but all want a support worker who can make them feel at ease and independent.

 To find out exactly what clients on Mable look for in a support worker, click here.